 All of these sights and sounds and feelings and thoughts are part of the Women’s Day march.
 It is allowed to be many things, to inspire and support and baffle and shock and bash back, just like women do.

-At one point, probably around the time the protestors broke out an actual flame thrower, whose plumes licked between the gaps in the walls they’d rammed through, I imagined what would happen if the protestors somehow broke through the lines of police and their body shields and odd gases, took the National Palace for themselves.
+I imagined what would happen if the protestors somehow broke through the lines of police and their body shields and odd gases, took the National Palace for themselves.
 If they assumed control of the government, instituted community-based safety systems and drug decriminalization, effective jobs programs, subsidized childcare, safe and effective public transportation, an equitable water utility system.

 I haven’t gotten to the end of my thoughts yet—I doubt many have.
 But this I know; that fucking wall had it coming.